dayton-outar/smpl/README.md

 The workspace contains several folders, where:

-- `src`: maintain source code for core function
+- `src`: all source code
+  - `smpl`: core functions for the SMPL interpreter
-- `test`: contains SMPL syntax samples and JUnit tests
+  - `tests`: contains SMPL JUnit tests
+- `examples`: contains several documented examples and snippets of SMPL syntax in _.smpl_ text files
 - `lib`: maintains dependencies
 - `bin`: contains generated class files from compilation
 - `docs`: contains generated HTML and XML files from _javadoc_ and _junitreport_